 My biggest surprise was really how fast the year went and how it ended in a way I never would have predicted when I first started.

 I really had this notion that I wanted a group program because as a prior leader in direct sales, one of the things I knew I was going to miss most was leading my team.
-I just figured it would be at some point later in my second year of business and that I would just primarily be focusing on working with people 1:1.
+I just figured it would be at some point later in my second year of business.

-As it happened, I had a bunch of amazing women who were perfect for a group program so I actually started it many months ahead of the plan.
-I am just so incredibly glad that I did because it’s now my primary offering and I am madly in love with it!
+As it happened, I had a bunch of amazing women who were perfect for a group program so I actually started it many months ahead of schedule.
+I am just so incredibly glad that I did because it’s now my main offering and I am madly in love with it!

 What was the biggest mindset obstacle you had to overcome?

-My biggest mindset challenge to overcome was that I don’t need to be “ahead of someone” in the business timeline in order to help them.
+My biggest mindset challenge to overcome was that I don’t need to be “ahead of someone” in their business timeline in order to help them.

 In other words, I learned that I could still help somebody who has been in business longer than I have.
 And I could even help somebody that was currently making more money than I was at the time.
 I kept having this hangup that if someone has been in business for years and was having success, that I would have nothing else to offer them.
 In reality, though, that wasn’t true at all!